No Summer Plans Yet? Visit Astonishing Halls of Maps and Globes

 Many artists, painters in particular, contributed to the decoration of the rooms.
 The favorite subjects were episodes from the history of the Farnese family, but also mythological and geographical themes.
 They all contributed to celebrate the power and majesty of the family itself.

 A very impressive room is the Hall of the Globe or of the Geographical Maps.
-The name comes from the frescoes depicting the whole world, although the aforementioned "globe" is actually a planisphere.
+The name comes from the frescos depicting the whole world, although the aforementioned “globe” is actually a planisphere.
 Still today, there is no consensus among experts about the artist responsible for these masterpieces.
 However, many researchers think that the main artist was probably Giovanni Antonio from Varese.

 On the four walls, the artist represented the world.
 Europe and Africa are on the right, while on the left are America and Asia.
 Additionally, Italy and Judea are on the bottom wall.
 On the front wall there is a planisphere, including all the continents except Oceania.
 Moreover, Greenland is included in America.
 Besides these little inaccuracies, the planisphere is very precise.
 How could this be done?
 The maps and descriptions of the great travelers were fundamental for sure.
 But that’s not enough to explain such accurate proportions.
-Some experts think that the frescoes could have been updated throughout the following years.
+Some experts think that the frescos could have been updated throughout the following years.

 The room also contains another fascinating work on the ceiling, a representation of the Zodiac.

 The centrality of the Church is clear from this room.
 In particular, the artist dedicated a whole wall exclusively to Italy, the location of the Pope, and Judea, home of Jesus Christ.
 This centrality should have been guaranteed even more in that period of conquers.
 In fact, the Church thought it should evangelize people all around the world.

 Palazzo Vecchio, Hall of Geographical Maps